sonianedea21/BookMarkerk-App/README.md

 # BookMarkerk-App
+This is a Bookmarker App created using Vanilla JavaScript and Bootstrap (jQuery code inlcuded in the framework template).The input is stored on Local Storage using JSON.
-Simple BookMarker App using Vanilla JavaScript and Bootstrap.
-This is a simple app I wrote following an online training.
+This is an app written following an online training.